OpenLAIR/ClawChain/README.md

 1. stops an old ClawChain service for the selected account if it exists
 2. creates or refreshes the account configuration
-3. bootstraps local EVM if possible
+3. bootstraps local EVM when available
 4. starts the background service
 5. verifies service status
 6. launches the UI